When did I begin to doubt my life?

 “3 weeks.
 We will be traveling in two large buses.
 We will keep you posted.
 Thank you so much.”
 Click.

-Three weeks passes very fast when you are working in the hot Texas sun on a wooden deck.
+Three weeks comes very fast when you are working in the hot Texas sun on a wooden deck.
 My friend Paula prepared jugs of lemonade and cookies for the group while I prepared labyrinth materials and laid out how I was going to manage so many people walking this 32 foot diameter labyrinth.

 ‘Now I Walk in Beauty’, a Navajo Indian prayer, was their perfect choice.
 Please listen to this beautiful rendition of what they sounded like at the moment when my doubtful prayer was answered.